Towards a Rigorous Statistical Analysis of Empirical Password Datasets: Introduction

-We find that our lower bounds on $\lambda_G$ are often significantly higher than the guessing curves obtained using state-of-the-art password cracking models~\cite{USENIX:MUSKBCC16,CCS:DelFil15,SP:WAMG09,SP:LNGCU19}.
+We find that our lower bounds on $\lambda_G$ are often significantly higher than the guessing curves obtained using state-of-the-art password cracking models~\cite{USENIX:MUSKBCC16,CCS:DelFil15,SP:WAMG09,SP:LNGCU19} indicating that there is still room to develop improved password cracking models which are more guess efficient.
 For example, an attacker making $G \approx 8.4$ million guesses per account would crack {\em at most} $14\%$ of passwords in the 000webhost using any of the state-of-the-art password cracking models we analyzed.
 By contrast, our high confidence\footnote{The probability of an errant lower (or upper) bound can be upper bounded by a small constant $\delta$.
 In our experiments we tuned our parameters such that $\delta \leq 0.01$.} lower bounds show that an attacker who knows the password distribution would crack {\em at least} $39.16\%$ of 000webhost passwords.
 Similar observations held for other datasets.
 This provides compelling statistical evidence even the most sophisticated password cracking models still have a large room for improvement in guess efficiency.
 There has been a push towards designing moderately expensive password hashing algorithms to discourage offline attacks e.g., see \cite{PHC,biryukov2016argon2,CCS:AlwBloHAr17,percival2009stronger,SP:BloHarZho18}.
 If password guessing becomes more expensive then attacker will have additional incentive to develop guess efficient models.